 See for yourself: https://www.youtube.com/watch?v=jSo5v5t4OQM

-It is very important that Muslims look into this and take this matter seriously.
-After all part of ‘Adaab’ according to brother Aftab Malik, esteemed Professor Naquib bin Ali Al Attas, and others is that one knows their place.
+It is essential that Muslims look into this and take this matter seriously.
+After all, part of ‘Adaab’ according to Aftab Malik, as well as Professor Naquib bin Ali Al Attas, and others, is that one knows their place.

-So if you as a Black man, African American, Hispanic, Caucasian, Indian, Somali, etc want to know your place in the ‘greater scheme of things‘ than there may be a surprise in store for you!
+So if you as a Black man, African American, Hispanic, Caucasian, Indian, Somali, etc. want to know your place in the ‘greater scheme of things’ than there may very well be a surprise in store for you!

-So let our brother Aftab Malik make it very clear to you what he understands by his teachers concerning ‘Adab’.
+So let Aftab Malik make it obvious to you what he understands by his teachers concerning ‘Adab’.